Last updated on January 6th, 2026 at 02:09 pm

 This forest is also the site of a large number of stately native royal palm trees.
 There are many along the East Main Trail, and its strange to see a tree I associate with instant landscaping around suburban McMansions in such a beautiful native forest.

-I think a perfect hike is an easy two-mile stroll down East Main Trail to a private cabin that makes a great turn-around destination on a two-hour hike.
-Its a small, rustic building of old wood and corrugated metal with a sign at the front door proudly identifying it as the Fakahatchee Hilton.
+I think a perfect hike is an easy two-mile stroll down East Main Trail to a private cabin that makes a great turn-around destination.
+The rustic building of old wood and corrugated metal has a sign at the front door proudly identifying it as the Fakahatchee Hilton.

 It was absolutely silent, except for loud complaints from a big crow atop a nearby cypress.